OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ## Concepts

 All clinical Events in the OMOP CDM are expressed as Concepts, which represent the semantic notion of each Event.
-They are the fundamental building blocks of the data records, making almost tables fully normalized with few exceptions.
-Concepts are stored in the CONCEPT table (see Figure \@ref(fig:concept)).
+They are the fundamental building blocks of the data records, making almost all tables fully normalized with few exceptions.
+Concepts are stored in the CONCEPT table (see Figure \@ref(fig:concept)). \index{concept}

 <div class="figure" style="text-align: center">
 <img src="images/StandardizedVocabularies/concept.png" alt="Standard representation of vocabulary Concepts in the OMOP CDM.
 The example provided is the CONCEPT table record for the SNOMED code for Atrial Fibrillation." width="90%" />